anthonylangsworth/Colonisation/README.md

 1. Download and extract `systemsPopulated.json` from https://www.edsm.net/dump/systemsPopulated.json.gz into `Colonisation.StarSystems`.
 This file is also excluded from the git repository.
 It changes daily and should be redownloaded regularly.
 1. Download and extract `stations.json` from https://www.edsm.net/dump/stations.json.gz into `Colonisation.StarSystems`.
 This file is also excluded from the git repository.
 This file's contents are used to detect systems being colonised by looking for a station called "System Colonisation Ship".
 It changes daily and should be redownloaded regularly.
 1. (Optional) Change the `minorFactionName` setting in `Colonisation.StarSystems\applicationSettings.config` to the name of your minor faction.
 It must match **exactly**.
+1. (Optional) Change the `minorFactionNativeStarSystemName` setting in `Colonisation.StarSystems\applicationSettings.config` to the name of your minor faction's native system.
+It must match **exactly**.
 1. Build the solution.
 1. Run "run.bat" in the root folder of the solution.
 This batch file will:
     1. Run `Colonisation.StarSystems`.
 It takes several minutes to run.
 By default, output is written to `colonisationTargets.csv`.